eheath30/Todo-Tabs/README.md

 ## Software & Plans
 - This project has been built using NextJS, Vercel, ReactJS & TypeScript.
-- Future versions will include interactive features, localstorage and deployment as a Chrome Extension.
+- Future versions will include UI upgrades, further in-tab upgrades, deployment as a Chrome Extension and more!